ibm-cloud-docs/Cloudant/query/creating_views.md

 The following sections describe indexing, complex keys, and reduce functions.

-Your indexing functions operate in a memory-constrained environment where the document itself forms a part of the memory that is used in that environment.
-Your code's stack and document must fit inside this memory.
-Documents are limited to a maximum size of 64 MB.
+Your indexing functions works in a memory-constrained environment where the document forms part of the memory used in the environment.
+Your code's stack and document must fit within the memory.
+We limit documents to a maximum size of 64 MB.

 ### Indexing a field
 {: #indexing-a-field}